 MG Legal, Leading Conveyancing Solicitors.
 The team that put you first.
 Contact us to speak to a solicitor today: 01995 602129 or email at: email@example.com

 If you are on the hunt for a new property to purchase (whether it’s your forever home, a home-for-now, or a buy-to-let property), you may come across the term “chain-free”, used by Estate Agents when advertising the property.
-If you have been wondering what this term means, wonder no more; our Property Conveyancing Solicitors at MG Legal have explained the term and what it means for you, below.
+Below, our Conveyancing Solicitors discuss the term and what property chains mean for you, below.

 What is a chain in property sales and purchases?